alemigav/harmony-hash-game/HarmonyHash_Game_Design.md

 A game session is successfully completed when all twenty-eight (28) special cells are occupied by fixed hexagrams and each such hexagram is symbolically unique.

-Fulfillment of this condition results in the creation of a **Harmony Hex Token**, representing a completed and valid final configuration.
+Fulfillment of this condition results in the creation of a **Harmony Hash Token**, representing a completed and valid final configuration.

 ---